biodiversitycellatlas/bca-website/README.md

-# Biodiversity Cell Atlas website
+# Biodiversity Cell Atlas website and data portal

-The Biodiversity Cell Atlas is a coordinated international effort aimed at molecularly characterizing cell types across the eukaryotic tree of life.
+The [Biodiversity Cell Atlas][] is a coordinated international effort aimed at molecularly characterizing cell types across the eukaryotic tree of life.
 Our mission is to pave the way for the efficient expansion of cell atlases to hundreds of species.

 ## Overview

 This project uses:

 * [Podman Compose][] to manage multiple [Podman][] containers (using [docker-compose][Docker Compose] backend for compatibility)
+* [Ghost][], a blog-focused Content Management System (CMS) to setup the main website
-* [Django][], a high-level Python web framework setup using [Gunicorn][]
+* [Django][], a high-level Python web framework setup using [Gunicorn][] to setup the data portal
 * [PostgreSQL][], a relational database
 * [Nginx][], a reverse proxy
-* [Ghost][], a blog-focused Content Management System (CMS)

 ### Initial setup